 So to be here, I think it's one that we definitely don't take for granted.

-But we also know, you know, that's just one stop along the way, and we're hoping to, you know, make it run.
+But we also know, you know, that's just one stop along the way and we're hoping to, you know, make a run.

-So listen to In Case You Missed It with Christina Williams in iHeart Woman Sports Production in partnership with Deep Blue Sports and Entertainment on iHeartRadio app, Apple Podcast, or wherever you get your podcast.
+So listen to In Case You Missed It with Christina Williams and iHeartWoman's Sports Production in partnership with Deep Blue Sports and Entertainment on iHeartRadio app, Apple Podcast, or wherever you get your podcast.

-Nelson Baboon.
+Okay, Nelson Baboon.

 I'm referring to the interview you did with Nick Fuentes.

-Namely that he outright said that while he supported freedom of speech, he was in favor of the cancellation of those who celebrated Kirk's murder simply because the left had also cancelled people.
+You gently prodded him on his admitted hypocrisy, namely that he outright said that while he supported freedom of speech, he was in favor of the cancellation of those who celebrated Kirk's murder simply because the left had also canceled people.

 But you seem more interested in being pals with him.

-Sometimes I think freedom of speech isn't the only issue, and it is intertwined with other important issues.
+Sometimes I think freedom of speech isn't the only issue and it is intertwined with other important issues.

-I was quite disappointed in the segment.
+I was quite disappointed in this segment.

-And uh I try and be unfailingly civil, meaning I don't, you know, lose my temper or scream and yell.
+And I try and be unfailingly civil, meaning I don't, you know, lose my temper or scream and yell.

 I try to avoid personal insults, at least, you know, gratuitous ones.